-There can be many parts that can be confusing in estate administration, which is the last thing, you and your family needs when a loved one dies.
+Estate administration can be a confusing process, which is the last thing you and your family need when a loved one dies.
 We are here to make this process easier for you.
-If you are require further information regarding estate administration, please call us on 1300 580 413
+If you require further information regarding estate administration, please call us on 1300 580 413.

 Pending distribution, the executor must manage the estate.

 The executor must also ensure that all liabilities of the estate are satisfied.
 This will require payment of household accounts such as telephone, utilities and services as well as credit card debit balances and income tax.